yesinteractive/mocktainer/readme.md

-Mocktainer.io is a micro service that mocks micro service API's with fake data accross multiple endpoints representing various verticals and functions.
+Mocktainer is a micro service that mocks micro service API's with fake data accross multiple endpoints representing various verticals and functions.